s3nts/windowsgsm.rs2/README.md

 1. Move **RS2.cs** folder to **plugins** folder
 1. Click **[RELOAD PLUGINS]** button or restart WindowsGSM

-### License
-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/s3nts/WindowsGSM.RS2/blob/master/LICENSE) file for details

 ## Note
 Rising Storm 2: Vietnam is not the most stable or the most controllable though WindowsGSM.